Giskard-AI/giskard-hub/script-docs/start/enterprise-trial.rst

    * Invite team members
    * Configure your first model

-3. **Import existing work**

-   * Use the Hub SDK to sync local evaluations
-   * Upload existing datasets
-   * Generate synthetic tests

-4. **Explore advanced features**
+3. **Secure your models**

-   * Generate synthetic tests
+   * Generate synthetic tests to evaluate your models
-   * Configure access rights and permissions
+   * Manage datasets and track their versions
+   * Set up continuous red teaming
-   * Test alerting and monitoring
+   * Automate alerting and notifications

 Trial Duration and Conversion
 -----------------------------